Skip to Content

 • The sauce will thicken a little more as it cools.

-• To hold the sauce, set the pitcher/dish into a dish of hot tap water.
+• To keep it warm, set the pitcher or dish into a larger dish of hot tap water.

 • The white wine can be subbed with an equal amount of chicken broth.